tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/prohibited-technology.md

 1.6.
 Members must implement the removal and prohibition of any covered applications and prohibited technology listed on the DIR website at https://dir.texas.gov/information-security/prohibited-technologies, including any future additions or removals to the list.

 1.7.
-Members may provide a separate logical or physical network for access to prohibited technologyies with the approval of the member chief executive officer.
+Members may provide a separate logical or physical network for access to prohibited technology with the approval of the member chief executive officer.

 **2. MANAGING PERSONAL DEVICES**